debian-tex/texlive-nonbin/texlive-base/debian/README.tlmgr-on-Debian.md

 `tlmgr` on Debian automatically switches to user mode.
 Consequences of this are:

-- an initial setup setp is necessary (see the documentation)
+- an initial setup step is necessary (see the documentation)
 - packages will be installed into `TEXMFHOME` which normally is `$HOME/texmf`
 - packages installed into `TEXMFHOME` will override system-wide installed packages, that means a later system update will **not** be seen by TeX